 There are a few elements that we need to examine closely when choosing the right routine for our homeschool.

 Let’s first look at the natural rhythm of your home and lifestyle.

 For example, if your family naturally rises later in the mornings, it would be difficult to stick to a routine that has you starting your homeschool at 8 am sharp.
-By following the natural rhythm of your home and working with that rather than trying to drastically change it will help you to ease into a natural routine.
+Following your home’s natural rhythm and working with that rather than trying to drastically change it, can help you ease into a natural routine.